mashisdev/text-and-file-encoder/README.md

-﻿# 🔐Text & file encoder
+﻿# 🔐Text & file encryptor
 This is a secure desktop application built with PyQt5 that allows you to encrypt and decrypt text and files using a secret phrase.
 The app uses robust encryption techniques to ensure the security of your data.
 It supports encrypting and decrypting both text and files of any extension.

 ### Features